 Please note: For all mail, please make sure that foreign mail is kept separate from domestic.
 This will ensure that mail will not be delayed due to incorrect postage being applied.

-Clasp envelope - (even if it has glue), you should have the envelope clasped before putting it in the mail.
+Even if it has glue, you should have the envelope clasped before putting it in the mail.
 The clasp prevents the machine from being able to seal the piece shut.
 There will be a charge per piece if we need to clasp the envelopes for you.

 - The label should be placed so that the flap is at the top of the mail piece.

-- If (a) is not possible, then keep the flap on the right side of the envelope.
+- If this is not possible, then keep the flap on the right side of the envelope.

 Taping envelopes or boxes closed - keep tape away from the area to the upper right of the label.
 That is considered our "postage area" and tape makes it difficult for the postage to stick to the mail piece.

-When submitting jobs for a First Class, Pre-Sort Standard, Non-Profit bulk mailing or Periodical mailing, all lists must be processed through the HUB Mailing Department for National Change of Address (NCOA) clearance.
+When submitting jobs for a First Class, Pre-Sort Standard, Non-Profit bulk mailing or Periodical mailing, all lists must be processed through the HUB Mail Services for National Change of Address (NCOA) clearance.
 This is necessary to insure that we maintain our permit status and obtain the lowest postal rates possible.
-All addressing is done using our inkjet addressing equipment using your list after it has completed NCOA verification.
+Your list is used to address is on our digital presses or our inkjet addressing equipment after it has completed NCOA verification.
 Paper labels are no longer used for addressing bulk mailings.

 All mailings must follow USPS Postal Regulations for zip code sorting and mail preparation to obtain the lowest postage rate.
 This process becomes very time consuming and will incur additional charges if your pieces are already addressed.